QMCSoftware/MATH565Fall2025/pages/project.md

 - You will be assessed by your observers and myself using this [Project Assessment Form]({{ site.baseurl }}/project_assessment/).
 Look at this form beforehand.
 - The presentations will be conducted like a colloquium talk or a conference talk.
+   - Your audience will include
+      - the students assigned to observe your presentation,
+      - any other classmates that wish to come, and
+      - me.
    - Come early for your presentation (or observation) so that you can set up.
 We must keep a strict schedule.
    - I will be the session chair and introduce you before your talk.
    - You will be given one or two warnings when your time is getting short.